javio127/gob-ai-autograder/README.md

 - Teacher can create assignment, add ≥1 problem, generate & edit a rubric
 - Student can join via link, draw on whiteboard, submit, and see a score
 - Teacher can open Report elsewhere and see persisted scores + PNG thumbnails + rationale
-- Rubric & grading use a vision model via OpenRouter with structured JSON
+- Rubric & grading use a vision model via OpenAI Responses API with strict JSON schema
 - Deployed on Vercel; README documents env, schema, journeys, API, and acceptance criteria

 ## Develop & Deploy